Row-aware Randomized SVD with applications: Conclusions

 \section{Conclusions}

-By explicitly building information from the row space of the target matrix $\bA$, the R-RSVD algorithm, a variant of the well-established RSVD, has been proposed.
-We show that this scheme builds better approximation to $\text{Range}(\bA)$ in general, while maintaining the same computational cost of the standard RSVD procedure.
-We also design a more computationally appealing alternative to the R-RSVD, the Rsub-RSVD.
-In particular, the latter scheme amounts to our novel R-RSVD routine equipped with a subsampling step which can remarkably decrease the cost of the overall procedure while essentially preserving the accuracy of the original scheme.
-Moreover, we illustrated how Rsub-RSVD can be considered as a single-pass algorithm for certain data streaming models.
+By explicitly building information from the row space of the target matrix $\bA$, the R-RSVD algorithm, a variant of the well-established RSVD, has been studied.
+We derived novel bounds that show that this scheme builds better approximation to $\text{Range}(\bA)$ in general, while maintaining the same computational cost of the standard RSVD procedure.
+We also designed a more computationally appealing alternative to the R-RSVD, the Rsub-RSVD.
+In particular, the latter scheme amounts to the R-RSVD routine equipped with a subsampling step which can remarkably decrease the cost of the overall procedure while essentially preserving the accuracy of the original scheme {in practice.
+In principle, as in many subsampling procedures, to derive theoretical guarantees also for the Rsub-RSVD scheme we have to rely on the coherence of $\bA$.
+However, our results show that, thanks to the combination of subsampling and range-finder, the quantities that play a role in our bounds depend on $k$ in place of $n$.} Moreover, we illustrated how Rsub-RSVD can be considered as a single-pass algorithm for certain data streaming models.

-Our novel schemes have been tested in two diverse settings like the computation of CUR decompositions and the construction of reduced order models in the L\"owner framework.
+Our schemes have been tested in two diverse settings like the computation of CUR decompositions and the construction of reduced order models in the L\"owner framework.
 In both these contexts, our routines have performed comparably well with the RSVD in terms of accuracy records.
 In addition, the Rsub-RSVD showed its potential in reducing the computational efforts devoted to constructing meaningful randomization-based SVD-like approximations.